leapbtw/uxplay-windows/README.md

 > ![alt text](https://raw.githubusercontent.com/leapbtw/uxplay-windows/refs/heads/main/stuff/defender.png "defender")
 >
 > Just click on `More info` and it will let you install.
 It complains because the executable is not signed.
 If you don't trust this software you can always build it yourself!
 See below.

-> UxPlay was updated, why isn't uxplay-windows?

-~As of editing this (31 mar 2025) the upstream version sometime crashes and has a few issues.
-I'll try to update **uxplay-windows** once everything works correctly.
-Meanwhile you can always build the software yourself to get a more up-to-date version~

-EDIT: (12 may 2025) I am now in the works of updating to the latest version

 > How do I build this software myself?